 “The student is required to conduct original research, and in most cases, this means taking initiative and doing work outside of class.” — Faezipour

-Related: Study Skills for Grad Students
+Related: How to Improve Your Study Skills for Grad School

-3. How does one determine the best program for their aspirations?
+Q: How does one determine the best program for their aspirations?

 “Funding not only ends up being a signifier of the department’s investment in their students, but it changes what you get out of the program.
 If a student is not funded, they will be limited in what professional opportunities they can take advantage of (conferences, traveling for research, etc.).” — Diamond